Aras Ören

 Aras Ören is a writer of Turkish origin, currently living in Germany.
 He was born in November 1939 in Istanbul, and moved to Berlin in 1969.
-He was editor of the SFB and head of the Turkish editorial team of Radio Multikulti of the RBB.
+He was an editor at Sender Freies Berlin and head of the Turkish editorial team of Radio Multikulti at Rundfunk Berlin-Brandenburg.
 In 1981, he received an honorary prize from the Bavarian Academy of Fine Arts.
 In 1985, he was awarded the Adelbert von Chamisso Prize.
-In 1999 he was a lecturer at the University of Tübingen.
-Since 2012 he has been a member of the Akademie der Künste, Berlin.
+In 1999, he was a lecturer at the University of Tübingen.
+Since 2012, he has been a member of the Academy of Arts, Berlin.

 Ören writes in Turkish and helps to translate his works into German.
 Some of his works first appeared in German.
-His works include “What does Niyazi want in Naunynstrasse” (1973), “Privatexil” (1976), “Germany.
-A Turkish fairy tale ”(1978), “ Please no police ”(1981), “ Berlin-Savignyplatz ”(1995) and “Longing for Hollywood ”(1999).
-In 2014, Verbrecher Verlag published the volume of short stories Kopfstand, and in 2016 We New Europeans, both with illustrations by Wolfgang Neumann.
+His works include What does Niyazi want in Naunynstrasse (1973), Privatexil (1976), Germany.
+A Turkish fairy tale (1978), Please, No Police (1981), Berlin-Savignyplatz (1995) and Longing for Hollywood (1999).
+He has also published Kopfstand (2014), a collection of short stories, and Wir neuen Europäer (2016), a collection of his writings since the 1960s.
+Both are illustrated by the artist Wolfgang Neumann.